-Abstract: This document provides introduciton to use cases in smart city and community for the SID on FS_REFEC.
+Abstract: This document provides an Annex description for the potential use of multihop relay in smart city and community services for the SID on FS_REFEC, which can be referred by related use cases or traffic scenarios to be inserted in future meetings.

-X. Smart City and Community Services
+ANNEX.
+X.Use of Multihop Relay in Smart City and Community Services

 With the development of smart phones, mobile payment, internet of things, and artificial intelligence in recent years, the new Internet is rapidly moving toward Internet of Everything (IoE).
 With the 3GPP progress toward 5G wireless systems, the next generation Internet of Everything shall seamlessly connect people (smart phones and wearables), smart vehicles, and smart wireless sensors in an enclosed community setup, and smart cities at large.